kanboard/plugin-postmark/README.md

 Note: Plugin folder is case-sensitive.

-Kanboard configuration
+Kanboard Configuration
 ----------------------

-There are two different ways to configure this plugin: with the user interface or with the custom config file.
+You can configure this plugin through the user interface or with the custom config file.

 ### Configuration via the user interface